vetoms/SimpleHTTPServer/README.md

 Example Output
 Running the tests will produce output like the following:

-  TCP Server Tests
+  TCP Server Tests:
-    1. ** ✓ should return 200 OK for root route
+    1. **✓ should return 200 OK for root route
     2. **✓ should echo back the content after /echo/
     3. **✓ should return gzip compressed content if requested
     4. **✓ should return 404 for an unknown route